An introduction to homemade baby food, including what you need to get started and resources and recipes to make it really simple.

 And you’ll want to have some basic freezer, fridge and pantry stapes on hand, to make it easy to whip up food in no time.

-Check out my sample baby food intro schedule.
-I recorded this schedule as I introduced foods to M and used the same one, more or less, for J when he came along.
-You can add, subtract, switch things around, skip over things or add in your own favorites.
+Check out my sample baby food introduction schedule.
+I recorded this schedule as I introduced foods to M when she was a baby and used the same schedule, more or less, for J when he came along.
+You can add, subtract, switch things around, skip over things or mix in your own favorites.
 But it’ll help you get going in the early days and give you ideas for new things to try once you’re a few months in.